Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Methods

 In addition, to ensure the segmentation accuracy, skip connection between low-level features $\bm{M}_s$ and the weighted high-level semantic features $\bm{F}_s^f$ is also used, followed by a convolutional block; the decoded feature maps $\bm{F}_{s-1}$ are formulated as:

-where "$\uparrow $" means the upsampling operator with upscale of 2.
-Using the decoded feature maps at different levels $\bm{F}_s, s=2,3...5$, the weak segmentation priors $\bm{P}_s$ can be predicted with a logistic layer.
-By minimizing the losses between $P_s$ and $Y_s$ at each level, PDPNet can predict the tumor region probability maps from coarse to fine, using the gradually refined semantic feature map $\bm{F}_2$.
-The final segmentation map $\hat{\bm{Y}}_c$ is inferred through upsampling, convolution and logistic layers, detailed as:
+where ''$\uparrow $'' means the upsampling operator with upscale of 2.
+Using the decoded feature maps at different levels $\bm{F}_s$, the weak segmentation priors $\bm{P}_s$ can be predicted with a logistic layer.
+Note that, since the low-level feature maps $\bm{M}_1$ of the encoder contain fewer semantic information, the corresponding cross-correlation prior $A_2^{cr}$ calculated from $\bm{M}_1$ and $\bm{F}_2$ may present a large bias, which may influence the final segmentation result.
+Accordingly, in this work, $M_1$ and $F_1$ were not involved in the final prediction (as illustrated in Fig.\ref{fig:2}).
+Instead, by minimizing the losses between $\bm{P}_s$ and $\bm{Y}_s (s=2,3,4,5)$ at each level, the semantic feature map $\bm{F}_2$ can be gradually refined, based on which the final segmentation map $\hat{\bm{Y}}_c$ is inferred through upsampling, convolution and logistic layers, detailed as: